burlingtonjs/js-usergroup-rampup/topics/new-to-programming.md

-# New to Programming
+# New to JavaScript

 ##Goals:
-- Introduce basic programming concepts using javascript
+- Introduce JavaScript
 	- if
 	- flow control
 	- functions